gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 > Here we render a *HeroCard*, showing the selected restaurant name, reservation date, restaurant logo, etc.  Creating *HeroCards* is very similar to creating *ThumbnailCards*.
 While these cards provide a fixed layout, you can optional create *AdaptiveCards* provide you complete control over the layout [AdaptiveCards](https://docs.microsoft.com/en-us/adaptive-cards/get-started/bots).

 ![Hero Card](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%205%20-%20Dialogs/images/hero-card.png)

+## Quick Recap
+Congratulations!
+At this point you should have a bot that walks a user through the entire reservation process.
+In this lab, we completed the following:

+1. Incorporated a **Dialog** chain to solicity reservatio information from the user
+2. Provided rich visualizations in the form of message **Attachments**

+## Next Steps
+While our bot is fairly functional at this point, there are some limitations in that the bot is very linear.
+What if the user wants to change some previously previously entered information.
+At this point, our bot has no way of handling this.
+But fear not, in the [Next Lab](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/tree/luis-readme/lab%206%20-%20Luis%20all%20the%20way%20down), we're going to kick it up a notch and update our bot to support more fluid conversations!